venture-23/iip-cross-chain-token/IIPS/iip-cross-chain-token.md

    It extends the TokenFallback method of ICON.
 The function [xTokenFallback](#xtokenfallback) is only callable via XCall services on ICON.
 It is called when transfer is called from the foreign chain and the receiving address is a contract in ICON.
 The receiving contract must have implemented `xTokenFallback` in order to get a successful transfer of tokens.

 So, for a token to be a cross chain token, it needs to implement the cross chain token standard in their respective chain.
-A token is deployed as a HubToken in its base chain and as a SpokeToken in other foreign chains.
+A token is deployed as a HubToken in the ICON chain and as a SpokeToken in its base and all other foreign chains except the ICON chain.

 ### SpokeToken
 SpokeToken contract extends the basic token standard of the respective chains.
 In ICON, it extends basic IRC2 token and has a cross chain transfer function.